clojure-grimoire/grimoire/resources/1.4.0/clojure.core/dotimes/docstring.md

-bindings => name nRepeatedly executes body (presumably for side-effects) with namebound to integers from 0 through n-1.
+bindings => name n

+  Repeatedly executes body (presumably for side-effects) with name bound to integers from 0 through n-1.